Energy News Digest | August 2025

 Contents

-Amendments to the Commercial Electricity Metering Code
+Amendments to the Code of Commercial Electricity Accounting

-On 5 August, NEURC adopted Resolution No. 1158, amending the methodology for calculating fees for connection to transmission and distribution networks.
-The document stipulates that all procurement for the construction and upgrading of connection facilities must be conducted on a competitive basis; clients who develop and approve project documentation independently are entitled to offset part of the previously paid fee against the final connection cost.
-A cost-adjustment mechanism is provided: if actual expenditures fall below the projected costs, the operator must refund the difference, and conversely – if final costs exceed expenditure – the excess paid must be returned.
-Moreover, fees paid for capacity reservation are now credited towards the total connection charge.
-These amendments are intended to enhance transparency, competition, and fairness in settlements between clients and network operators.
+On August 5, the NEURC adopted Resolution No. 1158 on amendments to the Methodology (procedure) for determining fees for connection to the transmission and distribution system.
+The document stipulates that all purchases for the construction and reconstruction of connection facilities shall be made on a competitive basis, and customers who independently develop and approve project documentation shall be entitled to have part of the previously paid fee credited to the final connection cost.
+A mechanism is provided for adjusting the cost of the contract in case of deviation of actual costs from the project costs: the operator must return the difference to the customer in case of savings, as well as return the excess funds if the final fee exceeded the costs.
+In addition, the amount paid for capacity reservation is now credited towards the total connection fee.
+The changes are intended to ensure greater transparency, competition, and fairness in settlements between customers and network operators.

-Amendments to the Retail Electricity Market Rules
+Amendments to the Rules of the Retail Electricity Market

 Oleksandr Melnyk